 - Leave work at work.
 Even if you are just moving from your bedroom to the living room.
 Leave work behind.
 One drawback of WFH is called work creep.
 That is when the line between work and personal time start to blur.
 This can lead to burnout.
 If it helps, make a plan.
 At 5 p.m., make a plan with your roommates that you’re going to watch a show on Netflix, go for a run, start dinner, etc. The same thing can apply to the end of the work week.
 Plan something to look forward to when Friday afternoon rolls around.
 A lot of companies now have virtual happy hours.
 You could join in that or plan something fun with your roommates like ordering pizza or trying a new craft beer.

 At Vision Communities, we encourage our residents to make our apartment communities home.
 We take pride in the communities that we build and want our residents to feel the same way.
 We’ll take care of the maintenance of the facilities and your apartment, but the cleaning and assembly are up to you!
-With apartment communities near Lewis Center and Polaris, Clintonville, Downtown Columbus, Vision Communities has the floor plan and amenities that you are looking for.
+With apartment communities near Clintonville, Downtown Columbus, and Westerville, Vision Communities has the floor plan and amenities that you are looking for.
 To learn more, browse our Central Ohio communities and find the right floor plan for you and your family.